-Full disclosure – I haven’t tried ALL of these items.
-That’s because some of them are on my OWN wish list.
+Full disclosure – I have not tried ALL of these items.
+That is because some of them are on my OWN wish list.
 The links provided are for items I already own and like or items that I want to try out myself!

 Weaving and Fiber Art Tools

-You may be looking for standard weaving tools for your studio, and you can check out some of my favorite from my supplies page, but if you’re looking for something that goes above and beyond then check out some of these options!
+You may be looking for standard weaving tools for your studio, and you can check out some of my favorite from my supplies page, but if you are looking for something that goes above and beyond then check out some of these options!

 This is a beautiful multi-colored shuttle to add to your collection.
 It comes in 4 colors to choose from – or you could get all 4!

 These super cute embroidery scissors are great for the fiber enthusiast (especially those that love wool!)
 They come in black or silver.
-If sheep aren’t your thing than check out the plenty of other fun embroidery scissors that can be found at the Woolery or really anywhere else that sells yarn!
+If sheep are not your thing then check out the plenty of other fun embroidery scissors that can be found at the Woolery or really anywhere else that sells yarn!

 Did you know that the original embroidery scissors were actually decorated with storks because they were also used by midwives in the 19th century?
 They kept their embroidery and birthing kit in the same place because there was a lot of waiting around!
 The tradition of the decorated embroidery scissors took off from there.
 1

 Polished tapestry bobbins – some with a smooth metal tip.
 These bobbins won’t catch on your fuzzier yarns like unfinished bobbins might and should be comfortable to hold while going across your warp.
 The beautiful wood will look great hanging from the front of your tapestry loom.